openid/sharedsignals/openid-caep-specification-1_0.md

 --- middle

 # Introduction {#introduction}
-CAEP is the application of the Shared Signals and Events Profile of IETF Security Events 1.0 {{SSE-FRAMEWORK}} (SSE Profile) to ensure access security in a network of cooperating providers.
-CAEP specifies a set of event-types that conform to the SSE Profile.
+CAEP is the application of the Shared Signals Profile of IETF Security Events 1.0 {{SSF}} (SSF Profile) to ensure access security in a network of cooperating providers.
+CAEP specifies a set of event-types that conform to the SSF Profile.
 This document specifies the event-types required to achieve this goal.

 ## Notational Considerations